 During early stages of fetal development, fast-growing, immature cells called retinoblasts form.
 Later, these cells become retinal cells.
 In retinoblastoma, some of these cells quickly grow out of control.
 If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue called a tumor grows.
 The cancer may grow along the optic nerve and reach the brain, or it may travel to other parts of the body.

 Retinoblastoma is more common in children under 5 years old.
-Other factors that may increase your child's chance of retinoblastoma include:
+Other factors that may increase your child's chance of retinoblastoma are family members with retinoblastoma.

 Retinoblastoma usually forms only in one eye, but both eyes may have tumors.
 Symptoms are usually noticed by the parent or caregiver and may include, but are not limited to: